unahouExosite/docs/utility/README.md

 The following procedures are general purpose utilities on the One Platform.

-For general information about accessing this API, see the [main section](../provision/README.md).
+For general information about accessing these procedures, see the [provisioning API](../provision/README.md).

 ### Table of Contents